laphnn/contraction_optimizer/README.md

 **Example:** A meson correlator for a fixed time separation is given by an average over two noise combinations, each of which is encoded as an individual diagram,
 ```
 auto aGraph = Graph({ {{0,1}, {{0,0}, {1,1}}} });
-list<Diagram> diagList;
+vector<Diagram> diagList;
 diagList.push_back(Diagram(aGraph, {0,1});
 diagList.push_back(Diagram(aGraph, {2,3});
 ```

 ### ContractionOptimizer
-Given such a list of diagrams, `ContractionOptimizer` identifies opportunities for a reduction of computational complexity required to evaluate all diagrams by identifying re-usable subexpressions, [c.f. the algorithm section](#algorithm).
+Given such a vector of diagrams, `ContractionOptimizer` identifies opportunities for a reduction of computational complexity required to evaluate all diagrams by identifying re-usable subexpressions, [c.f. the algorithm section](#algorithm).

-A `ContractionOptimizer` is initialized with a large list of `Diagram`s.
+A `ContractionOptimizer` is initialized with a large vector of `Diagram`s.
 A subsequent call to `tune()` triggers the optimization routine, and upon completion the following information is accessible:
 * `getCompStepList()` -- list of elemental pairwise tensor contractions to be performed in this order to achieve operation count reduction
-* `getDiagramList()` -- transformed list of diagrams (of same length as the original diagram list) storing the global result IDs for each diagram
+* `getDiagramList()` -- transformed vector of diagrams (of same length as the original diagram list) storing the global result IDs for each diagram
 * `getCSECost()` -- cost to perform all required contractions re-using intermediary expressions
 * `getNoCSECost()` -- same as above, but without re-use of intermediaries, so that the difference between the two is a measure of the achieved reduction of computational complexity